aryoda/tryCatchLog/README.md

    at the main level as long as you did not use any `try` or `tryCatch` calls that would catch and handle errors (so that `tryCatchLog` does not see your errors).

-2. Set the parameter `dump.errors.to.file` to TRUE (or change the default value of this parameter globally via `options("tryCatchLog.dump.errors.to.file" = TRUE)`) to enable a "memory" dump into a file if your R script throws an error that is catched by `tryCatchLog`.
+2. Set the parameter `write.error.dump.file` to TRUE (or change the default value of this parameter globally via `options("tryCatchLog.write.error.dump.file" = TRUE)`) to enable a "memory" dump into a file if your R script throws an error that is catched by `tryCatchLog`.

 3. Run your code that produces an error